coderboy-yash/online-judge-with-kubernetes/README.md

 - 🏗 **Three-Tier Architecture**:
   - **Frontend**: User interface for problem-solving and code execution.
   - **Backend Server**: Manages user requests, problem sets, and results.
-  - **Compiler Service**: Isolated execution environment for running code securely.
+  - **Compiler Service**: no third party api for compiler , using compilers installed in a docker container.

 - 🚀 **Technology Stack**:
-  - **Frontend**: React.js (or preferred framework) for an interactive UI.
+  - **Frontend**: React.js + vite for an interactive UI.
   - **Backend**: Node.js with Express.js for API handling.
-  - **Database**: MongoDB/PostgreSQL for storing problems, submissions, and user data.
+  - **Database**: MongoDB for storing problems, submissions, and user data.
   - **Compiler Service**: Secure execution using Dockerized environments.

 - 🏗 **Containerization & Orchestration**: